philnash/whats_playing/README.md

 This is an application that uses the [Twilio API for WhatsApp](https://www.twilio.com/whatsapp) and the [Spotify API](https://developer.spotify.com/documentation/web-api/) to build a collaborative playlist.

+Read how to [build a collaborative playlist over WhatsApp with Rails, Twilio and Spotify](https://www.twilio.com/blog/collaborative-playlist-whatsapp-rails-twilio-spotify) on the Twilio blog.

 ## To run the application

 You will need a few things to run this application.